While Mario and Donkey Kong have both ascended to stardom since their debut game, their supporting cast hasn't been as lucky:

 Surprisingly enough, this is Averted with Dr. Pettrovich Madnar in MGS4.
 While he doesn't make an actual appearance, it's explained that he saved Raiden's life behind the scenes, even though he hadn't been mentioned at all in the previous games (nor is it mentioned that Snake killed him by firing remote-control rockets into his back to hit Madnar, but that's probably for the best), and him being the original creator of the first Metal Gear had long since been retconned.

 Since about the time of Sonic Unleashed, more recent and/or once-major characters have been set aside in favor of simply having Eggman, Tails, and Sonic.
 This may be in response to the criticisms for the series' Loads and Loads of Characters.

 Touhou's transition from PC-98 to Windows is either a Continuity Reboot or the single largest case of this ever.
 Only four characters ultimately survived the changeover out of forty or so.
 Many of the disappearances may have been caused by the fact that ZUN became the sole author of the Touhou series once it moved to PC.

-Mrs Pac-Man and most of the Pac Familynote which include Pac-Man Jr., Baby Pac-Man, Professor Pac, and the two pets Chomp-Chomp and Sourpuss have been missing for years.
+Ms. Pac-Man and just about the entirety of the Pac Familynote which include Pac-Man Jr., Baby Pac-Man, Professor Pac, and the two pets Chomp-Chomp and Sourpuss have been missing for years.
 With the reboot they might have been retconned out of existence.

-In The Elder Scrolls, General Warhaft.
-Leader of the Imperial Legion, wrote two of the in-game books on armour and fighting, imprisoned along with the Emperor by Jagar Tharn... but he never is mentioned after Arena, except for in the aforementioned books.
-He goes unheard of in Daggerfall, Battlespire and Morrowind, and when the player visits the Legion headquarters in Oblivion, there is still no mention of him and he's replaced by Commander Adamus Phillida, with no word on what happened to him or where he is now.
+From Arena, General Warhaft.
+He was the leader of the Imperial Legion, wrote two of the in-game books on armor and fighting, and was imprisoned along with the Emperor by Jagar Tharn...but he never is mentioned after, except for in the aforementioned books.
+If you visit the Imperial Leagion headquarters in Oblivion, there is still no mention of him and he's replaced by Commander Adamus Phillida.

 In a large-scale Chucking, the cities of Sutch, Artemon, and Mir Corrup were mentioned as being in Cyrodiil in several prior games.
-When Oblivion comes around, and we actually get to visit Cyrodiil, the entire cities are gone.
+However, in Oblivion, the entire cities are gone.
 The developers admitted they never had time to add them into the game (a semi-canonical explanation was made for Sutch, though - apparently, the city was ceded to Hammerfell as part of the peace settlement following the events of Redguard.
 Which only left the problem of why Sutch had been implied to have been a part of Cyrodiil after that point, of course).

 Almost half the kids in the Backyard Sports series.
 But the series never explains why anything happens anyway.